Visiting Cape Tribulation safely

 - rubbish bags—bins are not provided.

-Daintree National Park is open 24hrs a day but ferry hours are limited to 6.00am-midnight daily, with a reduced service on Christmas Day and occasional breaks in service for mechanical repairs or during flooding.
+Daintree National Park (CYPAL) is open 24 hours a day but ferry hours are limited to 6.00am-midnight daily, with a reduced service on Christmas Day and occasional breaks in service for mechanical repairs or during flooding.

 Permits and fees